stationaryreality/Wordpress-Customization/docs/contact.md

+---
+layout: default
+title: Contact Systems: Email & Forms
+---

-# 📬 Contact Systems: Email & Forms
+## 📬 Contact Systems: Email & Forms

 Setting up communication on a self-hosted site isn’t as straightforward as it seems.
 Especially when using a VPS like Linode, where email ports are disabled by default for spam prevention.
 You must request manual approval to enable them.